darrenldl/docfd/README.md

 current directory `.`
 unless any of the following is used:
 `--paths-from`, `--glob`, `--single-line-glob`.

-If exactly one file is specified in the list of paths, then Docfd uses single file view.
-Otherwise, Docfd uses multi-file view.

 #### Scan for files then select with fzf